How well do you know rodeo?

 Speed is the name of the game in steer wrestling.
 With its modern world record sitting at 2.4 seconds, steer wrestling is the quickest event in rodeo.

 In addition to strength, timing and balance are skills cultivated by the successful steer wrestler.
-When the cowboy reaches the steer, he slides down the right side of his galloping horse, hooks his right arm around the steer’s right horn, grasps the left horn with his left hand and, using strength and leverage, wrestles the animal to the ground.
+When the cowboy reaches the steer, he slides down the right side of his galloping horse, hooks his right arm around the steer’s right horn, grasps the left horn with his left hand, and using strength and leverage, wrestles the animal to the ground.
 His work isn’t complete until all four of the animal’s feet face upward.
-In order to catch up to the running steer, the cowboy uses a hazer, another mounted cowboy who gallops his horse along the right side of the steer, keeping it from veering away from the bulldogger.
-The hazer can make or break a steer wrestler’s run, so his role is as important as the skills the bulldogger hones.
-For that reason, and the fact a hazer sometimes supplies the bulldogger a horse, the hazer usually receives a fourth of the payoff if the steer wrestler places.
+In order to catch up to the running steer, the cowboy uses a hazer, another mounted cowboy who gallops his horse along the right side of the steer, keeping it from veering away from the steer wrestler.
+The hazer can make or break a steer wrestler’s run, so his role is as important as the skills the steer wrestler hones.
+For that reason, and the fact a hazer sometimes supplies the steer wrestler a horse, the hazer usually receives a fourth of the payoff if the steer wrestler places.

 The event originated on ranches when cowboys needed to treat or brand large steers and the task proved too difficult for one man.
 As in other timed events, the team ropers start from boxes on each side of the chute from which the steer enters the arena.